Relintai/pandemonium_engine_docs/tutorials/introduction/introduction_to_godot.md

 Let's talk about the available programming languages.

-You can code your games using `GDScript <toc-learn-scripting-gdscript )`, a Godot-specific and tightly integrated language with a lightweight syntax, or `C# <toc-learn-scripting-C# )`, which is popular in the games industry.
+You can code your games using `GDScript <toc-learn-scripting-gdscript )`, a Pandemonium-specific and tightly integrated language with a lightweight syntax, or `C# <toc-learn-scripting-C# )`, which is popular in the games industry.
 These are the two main scripting languages we support.

-Godot also supports a node-based visual programming language named `VisualScript <toc-learn-scripting-visual_script )`.
+Pandemonium also supports a node-based visual programming language named `VisualScript <toc-learn-scripting-visual_script )`.

 With the `GDNative <toc-tutorials-gdnative )` technology, you can also write